apichick/apigee-ci-cd-demo/README.md

         $ mkdir secrets

-4. Create three files below containing your Apigee credentials and the private key that you would use to authenticate against your public repo.
+4. Create the file below containing your Apigee credentials and the private key that you would use to authenticate against your public repo.

         $ echo "USERNAME=YOUR-APIGEE-USERNAME\nPASSWORD=YOUR-APIGEE-PASSWORD" > secrets/apigee-credentials
         $ echo "GIT-PRIVATE-KEY" > secrets/git-private-key